 Passwords management

 Manual users' password unlocks and resets take a significant amount of time from IT.
 RPA tools automate this process, verifying users' details, resetting passwords, and unlocking user accounts.
-Automation minimizes manual routine and frees up both users and IT teams time for more value-added tasks.
+Automation minimizes manual routines and frees up both users and the IT team's time for more value-added tasks.

 Restoration and backup

-The workflows are integrated with RPA tools, which allows executing automated recovery and backup processes.
+The workflows are integrated with RPA tools, which allows the execution of automated recovery and backup processes.

 Cybersecurity issues

-RPA tools may reduce cybersecurity risks offering automated solutions in various areas, i.e.:
+RPA tools may reduce cybersecurity risks by offering automated solutions in various areas, i.e.:

 Read more on RPA, reducing cybersecurity risks here.